CBDLG/Project-Getting-and-Cleanind-Data/README.md

 Getting and Cleaning Data Course Project Assignment

 run_analysis.R script
-This script creates a tidy data set with the average of each combination of subject and activity for each of the mean and stddev variables of the training and test data sets resulting from the experimient: “Human Activity Recognition Using Smartphones Dataset Version 1.0” located in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+This script contains the function merged_ds () which  creates a tidy data set with the average of each combination of subject and activity for each of the mean and stddev variables of the training and test data sets resulting from the experimient: “Human Activity Recognition Using Smartphones Dataset Version 1.0” located in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 To be able to run the script your working directory needs to have the files X_train, y_train.txt, subject_train.txt, X_test.txt, y_test.txt, subject_test.txt, activity_labels.txt and features.txt.

+merged_ds () doesn’t require additional parameters.

 The script requires the plyr package to be installed.